-The Center for Community Engagement represents the latest collaboration between the School of Fine Arts at Miami University and community groups within the Cincinnati inner-city neighborhood of Over-the-Rhine.
+The Center for Community Engagement represents a tradition of collaboration between the College of Creative Arts at Miami University and community groups within the Cincinnati inner-city neighborhood of Over-the-Rhine.
 Through trust built up over years with community organizations and leaders, students and faculty of the Department of Architecture and Interior Design have engaged a series of Design/Build projects in close collaboration with the Over-the-Rhine Housing Network, a low income housing development organization founded to alleviate shelter poverty and to advance the neighborhood’s social and physical rejuvenation.
 The opportunity for Miami students to work in community outreach and service learning has been beneficial for students and community alike.
 The establishment of the Center for Community Engagement deepens the scope of Miami’s activity by both solidifying the design/build practicum and engaging in multi-disciplinary research and practice to support broader social transformation.

 Over-the-Rhine is a predominantly low-income neighborhood, adjacent to the city’s central business district and listed on the National Register of Historic Places.
 It has always been a home for poor migrants from Appalachia and the rural south looking for a better way of life, and has all the consequences of a poverty-stricken community.
 It suffers the classic problems of poor inner city neighborhoods, including population decline, homelessness, increased segregation, building abandonment by absentee owners, high rates of unemployment and underemployment, and lack of access to political power.
 In 1950 approximately 30,000 people resided there, with whites constituting 99% of that population.
 Recent data show about 7,600, 80% black.
 Of the current residents, an overwhelming majority live below the official poverty level of $17,800 annually for a family of four.
 Of Over-the-Rhine’s 5,200 apartment units, too many are below housing code standards and nearly 500 buildings stand vacant.